• Skip to primary navigation

 Science Magic Tricks

 If you’d like a few science demonstrations at the party, impress the kids and grown-ups with these simple science tricks.
-There’s an unbreakable egg, butter made from cream, a skewer through a balloon and lots more science tricks.
+There’s an unbreakable egg, butter made from cream, a skewer through a balloon, magic colour-changing flowers and more!

 Easy science tricks for kids ( and adults ).
 Make an unbreakable egg, push a skewer through a balloon, make colour changing flowers and more fun science tricks #scienceforkids #sciencetricks